pantaluna/esp32_hcsr501_pir_sensor_using_lib/README.md

 ## Project Description
-This project demonstrates the basics of using the MJD component "mjd_hcsr501" for the HC-SR051 PIR Human Infrared sensor.
-Use it to get insights in how to use this component.
+This project demonstrates the basics of using the ESP-IDF component "mjd_hcsr501".

+The component supports various PIR motion sensor models:

+- HC-SR501 PIR motion sensor module.
+- MH-SR602 Micro PIR motion sensor module.
+- AM312 Mini PIR motion sensor module.

+Go to the component "components/mjd_hcsr501" for installation and usage/wiring instructions, data sheets, FAQ, photo's, etc. for the hardware and software.

-The project uses the ISR handler of the mjd_hcsr501 component, and routes the GPIO input pin receiving the signal from the HC-SR501 PIR sensor to the GPIO Output pin of the on-board LED.
+The project uses the ISR handler of the mjd_hcsr501 component to detect movement (interrupt on positive edge), and also routes the GPIO input pin receiving the signal from the PIR sensor to the GPIO Output pin of the on-board LED.

-Goto the component "components/mjd_hcsr501" for installation and usage/wiring instructions, data sheets, FAQ, photo's, etc. for the hardware and software.